 Greetings from the Queens' MCR Steward!
 If you enjoy good food, then you have made the right decision by choosing Queens' as your college.
 Queens' has an excellent reputation among Cambridge colleges for providing an amazing dining experience and I hope you will make the most of it during your time here!
 Below you will find everything you need to know to enjoy Queens' dining to the fullest.
-If you have any questions, please contact the Steward on email@example.com.
+If you have any questions, please contact the Food and Formal Steward on firstname.lastname@example.org.

 First off, booking and payment for Formal Hall dinners is done online via Upay.
 Using this site will make college life a lot easier!
 You can put money onto your University Card, which allows you to pay for meals in the buttery, pay for food and beverages in the Queens' Café during daytime, pay for food and drinks in QBar in the evenings, and, of course book and pay for your Formal Hall Tickets.
 How to set up your Upay account:

 For more details, see here